vmware-archive/mcare-demo/README.md

 For example

-For local flask server:
+##### Local flask server testing:

 The values should set in the config.py

   PYTHON_HOST= '192.168.0.10'
   PYTHON_PORT= '5000'

+  The host value depends

-// use localhost if you don’t need to connect from iPhone, set PYTHON_HOST to localhost and use http://localhost:5000
+Use a value of localhost if you don’t need to connect from iPhone, set PYTHON_HOST to localhost and use http://localhost:5000

-// use the local nic ip address if also connecting from iPhone, for example http://192.168.0.10:5000
+Use a value of the local nic ip address if connecting from a browser and an iPhone, for example http://192.168.0.10:5000

-For Cloud Foundry
+##### Cloud Foundry testing
-http://customer-service.23.92.225.219.xip.io
+For Cloud Foundry use the following url in the phone, no need to set PYTHON_HOST in the config.py file. http://customer-service.23.92.225.219.xip.io